-Gorilla Trekking tips for first timers - Facts and tips on Gorilla trekking
+Gorilla Tracking tips for first timers - Facts and tips on Gorilla tracking

 Today, around 400 mountain gorillas call the Bwindi Impenetrable National Park their home.
 Of these, nine mountain gorillas families (each family usually consists of 10-15 members) have been habituated, meaning that although they are still wild they have become accustomed to humans and are unlikely to attack.